kitchell/DeepLearningTutorial_LBspectrum/MLP.md

 ### Dropout Layer

 You may also need a **Dropout** layer.
 A **Dropout** layer helps prevent overfitting of the data.
 It randomly sets a fraction (defined by the user) of the input to 0 at each update during training.
 [Keras documenation on Dropout](https://keras.io/layers/core/#dropout) and [detailed information on Dropout](http://www.cs.toronto.edu/~rsalakhu/papers/srivastava14a.pdf).
+Dropout layers are not required, however they are helpful.

 ```python
 keras.layers.Dropout(rate, noise_shape=None, seed=None)